amohankumar7/KnowledgeHub/README.md

 - Grading system: Automatic evaluation of the quiz for students on submission.

 ## Technologies Used
-HTML, CSS ,JAVA , Springboot and MySQL.
+HTML, CSS ,JAVA ,Spring Boot and MySQL.